-Our gathering and processing segment gross margin increased \$21 million.
+Our gathering and processing segment gross margin increased \$30 million.
 The increase was primarily due to the following:

-- revenues from NGL sales less the cost of NGLs increased \$47 million primarily due to an increase in the average realized sales price from higher average market prices for NGL products combined with higher recoveries of ethane and higher processed volumes, - processing service fees increased \$9 million due to higher consideration received from percent-of-proceeds, percent-of-liquids and keep-whole processing arrangements due to higher average market prices, partially offset by lower processed volumes under fee-based arrangements and a decrease in the recognition of certain annual minimum processing fees and - crude oil, condensate and produced water gathering revenues increased \$6 million primarily due to an increase in gathered crude oil and condensate volumes.
+- revenues from NGL sales, less the cost of NGLs increased \$98 million primarily due to an increase in the average realized sales price from higher average market prices for NGL products combined with higher recoveries of ethane and - processing service fees increased \$33 million due to higher consideration received from percent-of-proceeds, percent-of-liquids and keep-whole processing arrangements due to higher average market prices, partially offset by lower processed volumes under fee-based arrangements and a decrease in the recognition of certain annual minimum processing fees.